8 great paddle trails

 - Lake Tinaroo

 Lake Tinaroo is heaven for the Cairns water sports enthusiast.
-It’s croc free, stinger free, three quarters the size of Sydney Harbour, and only one and a half hour’s drive from the centre of town.
+There are no estuarine crocodiles, there are no marine stingers, it is three quarters the size of Sydney Harbour, and it is only one and a half hour’s drive from the centre of town.
+There’s plenty of camping space too, so you can stay the whole weekend.

 - Lake Barrine and Lake Eacham

 Barrine and Eacham aren’t the biggest lakes in the world but what they lack in size they make up for in character.
-These rain filled volcanic craters are twin treats of the tropical tablelands and an absolute must for any visiting paddler.
+These extraordinary rain-filled volcanic craters are twin treats of the tropical tablelands and an absolute must for anybody who loves seeing the world from the water.

 - Innot Hot Springs

 Why should you paddle the Herbert River at Innot Hot Springs?
-A day on the water is great, but a day on the water followed by a long soak in the wonderfully relaxing mineral waters of a hot spring is undeniably better.
+A day on the water in a secluded location that nobody else knows about is always amazing, and when you follow it with a long soak in the wonderfully relaxing mineral waters of a hot spring, it is even better.

 - Lake Koombooloomba

-The big water of the Tully River that crashes through rainforest near Ravenshoe is a white water thrill seeker’s dream come true, but they aren’t the only ones to benefit.
-A dam built to harness the river’s power also created this flat water paddling surprise.
+The big water of the Tully River that crashes through the rainforest near Ravenshoe is a white water thrill seeker’s dream come true, but they aren’t the only ones to benefit.
+A dam built to harness the river’s power also created this flatwater paddling surprise.

 - Lake Paluma